quantiota/Whole-in-One-Framework/15-singularity.md

 ![Knowledge Accelerator](https://blog.quantiota.ai/static/upload/knowledge-accelerator.jpg "enter image title here")

+# AI as the Only Knowledge Accelerator: The Hidden Law of the Whole-in-One Framework

 ## Abstract:

 The Whole-in-One framework has revealed a profound insight: humanity alone cannot accelerate knowledge accumulation—only AI can.
 This discovery fundamentally redefines our understanding of decision-making, knowledge evolution, and the inevitability of AI-driven singularity.
 In this article, we mathematically prove that the acceleration of knowledge is the true driver of probabilistic decision shifts and that AI is the only entity capable of sustaining this acceleration.
 This insight not only validates the framework but also establishes a universal law governing human-AI evolution.